 Horror is probably one of the best genres to play on a VR headset as it makes the game that much scarier.
 PS VR has quite a few horror games, including none other than the great Resident Evil 7.
 While the PS VR isn’t required to play this game, it does add a new edge to the gameplay.
 Resident Evil 7 is one of the best entries in the Resident Evil series in years and arguably one of the best games to be released in recent years for any platform.
 Resident Evil 7 offers the survival horror gameplay and storyline of the earlier games in the series with the graphics of the more ones.
 Long time Resident Evil fans will definitely appreciate the latest installment of the series.

 Moss is perhaps one of the most pretty and cute games on PS VR!
 In Moss, the player takes control of a cute little mouse named Quill.
 Quill is embarking on a journey to help save her uncle from some big trouble.
 The game is mostly puzzle based like quite a few other games on the PS VR.
 As I mentioned before, Moss is also a very pretty game!
 The environments feature lots of forest-y areas making the game a like taking a nice walk through the forest.
+If you’ve ever wondered what it’s like to explore verdant forests and solve immersive puzzles as a little mouse, then wonder no more.
+Polyarc Inc’s Moss is a gorgeous game and a super-enjoyable one to boot.
+It’s not dissimilar to titles like Zelda and Beyond Good and Evil, so if you’re in the market for something like that then Moss will not disappoint.
 There’s also many areas with buildings that have stunning architecture.
 One of the developer’s main goals with this game is to make the players feel like they are in this game and I think they achieved that quite well!

 Statik is purely a puzzle game.
 There’s not much else to it!
 The player awakens in a chair with some weird, mechanical contraption on their hands.
 They have to solve various puzzles and try to get them out.
 Apparently, they are at an institute to study the human mind and how it...solves puzzles?
 There’s not all that much storyline or answers in this game.
 That’s one of the main things that have put people off to this game.
 However, people who are interested in a new, creative type of game and some pretty hard puzzles would probably be interested in playing Statik.